devfile/api/.github/ISSUE_TEMPLATE/task.md

 -->

-## Which area/kind this issue is related to?
+## Which area is this issue related to?

 <!--
     Uncomment appropriate `/area` lines, and delete the rest.